Collaborating with Action in Africa in Tanzania

 Welcoming Edina and Avirath

-We connected Action in Africa’s team in Nyaishozi with our Sisters of Mary training centre in Dar es Salaam.
-Thanks to availability for new trainees at the Sisters’ Kiluvya training centre, and the quick action of the Sisters, within a few short weeks, we were delighted to hear that two young women, Edina and Avirath (pictured left), had been accepted for a six month vocational training programme.
+Thanks to availability of new training places funded by our supporters, and the quick action of the Sisters, within a few short weeks, we were delighted to hear that Edina and Avirath (pictured left), had been accepted for a six month vocational training programme.

-Neither Edina or Avirath have been able to complete secondary school, so the opportunity to receive accredited vocational training with a VETA certificate will dramatically improve their chances of good employment.
-This will raise their earning potential and give them the skills and knowledge they need to support themselves and their families.
+Neither Edina or Avirath had been able to complete secondary school, so the opportunity to receive accredited vocational training with a VETA certificate would dramatically improve their chances of good employment, increase their earning potential and give them the skills and knowledge they need to support themselves and their families.

 Meeting Edina and Avirath in person

-On 23 March Carey from our team was delighted to meet Edina and Avirath in Kiluvya on a programme visit.
-They are now taking courses in sewing and tailoring.
-Having arrived just two weeks before we met them in person, they are still settling into the training centre but seem to be adjusting well to their new life.
+On 23 March 2025 Carey from our team was delighted to meet Edina and Avirath in Kiluvya on a programme visit.
+They had just arrived at the centre but were already taking courses in sewing and tailoring and settling happily into their new life, full of new hope for the future.

 a young woman works in a sewing workshop in Kiluvya Training Centre